NVIDIA-ISAAC-ROS/isaac_ros_apriltag/README.md

 # NVAprilTags ROS2 Node

 This ROS2 node uses the NVIDIA GPU-accelerated AprilTags library to detect AprilTags in images and publish their poses, ids, and additional metadata.
-This has been tested on ROS2 (Foxy) and should run on x86_64 and aarch64 (Jetson hardware).
+This has been tested on ROS2 (Foxy) and should build and run on x86_64 and aarch64 (Jetson).
 It is modeled after and comparable to the ROS2 node for CPU AprilTags detection here: https://github.com/christianrauch/apriltag_ros.git

 For more information on the Isaac GEM this node is based off of, see the Isaac SDK 2020.2 documentation here: https://docs.nvidia.com/isaac/isaac/packages/fiducials/doc/apriltags.html